achampagnedev/employee-feedback/README.md

 Admin account :`admn.ppef@gmail.com` pw: `admin_1234`
 Employee account: `employee.ppef@gmail.com` pw: `employee_1234`

+You can logout by clicking hovering the profile image in the top right corner and click "logout"

 ## Assumptions

 I had a lot of fun doing this challenge.
 Here are the assumptions: